When can babies start drinking water?

 8. More of the good

-Don’t forget soups, fruit cups, smoothies, drinking yoghurts and herbal teas can help to top up fluid intake, as well as a way to get more fruit and veggies into your bub.
-(Again, these should not replace an opportunity to drink straight water, and offer water with these items as well.)
+Don’t forget soups, fruit cups, smoothies, drinking yoghurts and herbal teas can help to top up fluid intake.
+They are also a way to get more fruit and veggies into your bub.
+(Again, these should not replace an opportunity to drink straight water, and it is important to offer water with these items as well.)

 Also, water-rich fresh fruits like strawberries and melons contain over 90% water, as do vegetables like lettuce.